Shaw's Hotel National Historic Site of Canada

 Listed on the Canadian Register:

 Shaw’s Hotel National Historic Site of Canada is a resort complex located on 8 hectares (20 acres) of land at Brackley Beach on the north shore of Prince Edward Island.
 It consists of a two-and-a-half-storey main lodge, two large barns, a laundry facility and twenty-five cottages connected by a dirt road in the midst of cultivated fields.
 Official recognition refers to the hotel complex, bounded by Prince Edward Island National Park of Canada and Brackley Bay.

-Shaw’s Hotel was designated a national historic site of Canada in 2003 because:
+Shaw’s Hotel was designated a national historic site of Canada because: